Shah-Limon/colab-git-medium/articles/2025-04-19-is-your-cleaning-routine-hurting-your-coretec-pro-floors-a-complete-guide.md

 ---
-title: "**Is Your Cleaning Routine Hurting Your Coretec Pro Floors?
-A Complete Guide**"
+title: "Is Your Cleaning Routine Hurting Your Coretec Pro Floors?
+A Complete Guide"
 date: "2025-04-19"
 tags: ["Coretec Pro", "Coretec flooring", "LVP cleaning", "vinyl plank flooring", "floor cleaning", "luxury vinyl plank", "floor maintenance"]
 subtitle: "Protect your investment with the right cleaning methods for long-lasting beauty and durability."